giavinh79/Plop/README.md

 Plop
 =====

-Plop is an open-source web application that uses React.js as its frontend framework and Adonis.js (Node.js framework) as the REST API.
+Plop is an open-source web application that uses React.js as its frontend library and Adonis.js (Node.js framework) as the REST API.
 It is a simple project management tool targeted towards small teams (< 12) where users can create, assign, and manage tasks.

 For data storage, a postgreSQL relational database is used.
 The Lucid ORM is leveraged for the benefits of models, controllers, migrations, seeds, and factories.
 This allows us to easily execute common queries, setup the database with ease, and create dummy data.
 Cloudinary is currently used to store images.